cybex-dev/sc-assistant/.github/ISSUE_TEMPLATE/FEATURE_REQUEST.md

 ---
 name: '🚀 Feature request'
-about: Suggest an idea for improving Wagtail
+about: Suggest an idea/concept/feature to enhance the project
 title: ''
 labels: 'type:Enhancement'
 assignees: ''